Please note: to read our website on mobiles, scroll to very end to choose desktop version.

 The above was written by his daughter Olimpia Barton of Leeds.

-See recollections of this Osada before the war by Alexander Nowicki.
+See recollections of this Osada before the war by Aleksander Nowicki.

 Aleksander Nowicki in British uniform 1942 freed from the "Soviet paradise"